aviswain/MicroDegree/Lecture Notes/CS32/FinalExam/Sorting.md

 - Start by assuming that we won’t do any swaps
 - Compare each element with its neighbor and swap them if they’re out-of-order.
 Don’t forget-we swapped (set atLeastOneSwap to true)!
 - If we swapped at least once, then start back at the top and repeat the whole process.
+## Efficient Sorting Algorithms
+_Quicksort and Mergesort_

+Basic Facts
+- generally require O(N*log2(N)) steps.
+- They are "Divide and Conquer" algorithms...
+  1. Divide the elements to be sorted into two groups of roughly equal size.
+  2. Sort each of these smaller groups of elements (conquer) using recursion.
+  3. Combine the two sorted groups into one large sorted group.